HR Software Menu Icon

 There are very distinctive images that come to mind when you picture a Christmas party.
 Those images aren’t everyone’s idea of a good time.
 If you want to give your team a great night, they should be able to choose how they participate in the festivities.

 Organise games and activities to build momentum, but don’t force people to join in.
 Consider how you can structure the physical space so that people can connect one-on-one, in a larger group, or take time for themselves.
-If drinks are flowing and spirits are high, having some preplanned activities can help you channel that energy positively and avoid outlandish behaviour.
+If drinks are flowing and spirits are high, having some preplanned activities can help you channel that energy positively and avoid unwelcome behaviour.

 Book a Demo